Demianeen/react-production/README.md

 ## Linting

-The project uses eslint to check typescript code and stylelint to check style files.
+The project uses eslint to check typescript code, stylelint to check style files and prettier to ensure style consistency in the codebase.

-Also, for strict control of the main architectural principles uses its own eslint plugin _eslint-plugin-netliukh-demian-fsd-plugin_, which contains 3 rules
+Also, for strict control of the main architectural principles, we use our own eslint plugin _eslint-plugin-netliukh-demian-fsd-plugin_, which contains 3 rules

 1. path-checker - prohibits the use of absolute imports within one module.
 Has auto fix